 One place to start is with the laws and regulations that might inhibit housing production.
 The Zoning Ordinance contains guidance as to where, how, and how many dwelling units can be placed on any given piece of land.
 The town has engaged a consultant to identify where barriers to housing creation exist in the Ordinance.
 The detailed Missing Middle Housing Study identifies lot size, allowed uses, and parking requirements as the primary barriers.
 Setbacks are a secondary barrier.
+Town of Hanover, New Hampshire Sustainability Master Plan | 2024 Chapter 3 - Expanding Housing Opportunity

-Figure 3-2: Residential Density in Hanover
+Figure 3-3: Residential Density in Hanover